logo

 Jeremiah enlisted in the Revolution at the age of 16.
 After that he was a surveyor.

 He married Elizabeth (Betty) Cooley on May 4, 1755.
 Betty was born on January 7, 1734/35 in Brimfield, Hampden County, Massachusetts.
-Her parents were Benjamin Cooley and Elizabeth Charles.
+Her father was Nicholas, Benjamin or Gideon Cooley.

 In 1772, Paul Chase, a 3 year old orphan came to live with the Jeremiah Powers family.